National Socialist Workers' Party of Denmark: History

 The party was founded on 16 November 1930, after the success of the Nazis in the German Reichstag elections of that year.
-The party mimicked the National Socialist German Workers' Party (Nazi Party) in Germany, including the use of the swastika and Hitler salute, the naming of their fighting force as SA, and even the singing of a translated version of the Horst Wessel Song.
+The party mimicked the Nazi Party in Germany, including the use of the swastika and Hitler salute, the naming of their fighting force as SA, and even the singing of a translated version of the Horst Wessel Song.
 The party was antisemitic, though not to the same degree as the German Nazis.

 The party had other differences with the Germans; as Danish nationalists, they wanted the Danish border to grow to the south to take in the whole of the historical Duchy of Schleswig, a move which would have brought more ethnic Germans under Danish rule.
 The DNSAP considered the Germans of North and South Schleswig to be in reality Germanized Danes, who could be politically led back to their Danish origin.
 The Germans wanted to incorporate the northern portion of Schleswig into the German state.
 The DNSAP was also supportive of the principles of loyalty to the Danish monarchy and the Church of Denmark.

 The party was initially led by Cay Lembcke, although they attracted no more than a few hundred members under his leadership and failed to gain even minor support in the elections of 1932.

 Lembcke was replaced in 1933 by Frits Clausen, who concentrated the activities in his home territory of North Schleswig, where the bulk of support for the DNSAP was to come from.
-At the 1939 elections, with about 5000 members, the party won three seats in the Folketing (parliament), corresponding to 1.8% of the popular vote.
+At the 1939 elections, with about 5000 members, the party won three seats in the Folketing (parliament) corresponding to 1.8% of the popular vote.